 Surrogacy law resources for families

-Leading surrogacy law firm NGA Law has a free online knowledge centre where you can find:
+Our sibling organisation and leading surrogacy law firm NGA Law has a free online knowledge centre where you can find:

 - Guidance on the law

 - Access to court forms and other documents you may need

 - Links to legislation and previous surrogacy cases

 ACAS produces information about employment rights where you can find out more about claiming adoption leave

 Explore our services to find out more about the bespoke advice we can offer.

 How much does surrogacy cost?

 How long does surrogacy take?

 Still have questions?